10 Healthiest Leafy Green Vegetables

 The debate over the benefits of nitrates continues but some studies show they can improve blood flow and reduce blood pressure because they widen your blood vessels.

-A quick and easy way to get greens in your diet is to try NATURELO's Raw Greens Whole Food powder that contains blends for immunity, anti-stress, energy, detox/cleansing, anti-aging, probiotics and, digestive enzymes.
-It can be mixed with water, milk or juice to create a refreshing smoothie.
+A quick and easy way to get more greens in your diet is to try NATURELO's Raw Greens Whole Food powder, packed with greens, herbal extracts, natural fiber, probiotics, and digestive enzymes.
+It can easily be mixed with water or juice to create a refreshing smoothie.

 1. https://nutritiondata.self.com/facts/vegetables-and-vegetable-products/2461/2, Kale, raw Nutrition Facts & Calories